Think Like a Product Manager: How to Efficiently Use Large Model Tools

 • Then we evaluate and iterate until the goal is met.

-Using product manager thinking to interact with large models is a path to efficiency and accuracy.
+Using product manager thinking to interact with large models is a path towards efficiency and accuracy.

 The content generation process of large models is highly discrete and non-deterministic.
-They predict the "most likely next word" through statistical language models, rather than through logical reasoning or factual argumentation.
+They predict the "most likely next word" through statistical language modeling, not through logical reasoning or factual argumentation.

 Advantages: